DarekDGB/DigiByte-Adamantine-Wallet/docs/architecture/eqc-wsqk-runtime.md

 EQC is the **decision brain** of Adamantine Wallet OS.

-It:
+EQC:
 - evaluates an immutable execution context
 - runs deterministic classifiers
 - applies explicit policy rules
-- returns a deterministic verdict:
+- produces a deterministic verdict:
   - `ALLOW`
   - `DENY`
   - `STEP_UP`

-EQC:
+EQC characteristics:
-- has no side effects
+- no side effects
-- does not sign
-- does not generate keys
-- does not execute actions
+- no signing
+- no key material
+- no execution

-EQC produces:
+EQC outputs:
-- a verdict
+- verdict
-- a `context_hash`
+- deterministic `context_hash`
-- a signal bundle
+- signal bundle used by downstream layers

+EQC **must always run first**.

 ---

+## Shield — Authorization Layer

+The Shield is the **authoritative authorization gate**.

+Shield evaluation:
+- occurs **after EQC**
+- occurs **before WSQK**
+- is **not advisory**

+If Shield blocks, execution **must not proceed**, even if EQC allowed.

+Shield decisions are:
+- bound to a deterministic intent
+- evaluated synchronously
+- enforced by runtime gates

+There are no “soft” Shield failures.

+---

-## WSQK — Wallet-Scoped Quantum Key
+## WSQK — Wallet-Scoped Quantum Key Model

-WSQK is the **execution authority model**.
+WSQK defines **how execution authority exists**.

-WSQK is **not** a static private key.
+WSQK is **not a static private key**.

 Instead, WSQK authority is:

-- scoped to a wallet
+- scoped to a specific wallet
 - scoped to a specific action
 - bound to an EQC-approved `context_hash`
 - time-limited (TTL)
-- single-use (nonce enforced)
+- single-use when guarded
-- non-reusable across contexts
+- non-transferable across contexts

-WSQK cannot exist unless EQC has already returned `ALLOW`.
+WSQK **cannot exist** unless EQC has already returned `ALLOW`.

 ---

+## Runtime Capability (Execution Authority)

+Execution under WSQK **requires a runtime capability**.

+Runtime capabilities:
+- are unforgeable tokens
+- are issued only by runtime gates
+- are never created by callers
+- are bound to a WSQK scope hash
+- may have finite lifetime

+Missing, malformed, expired, or mismatched capabilities **must block execution**.

+This prevents:
+- confused deputy attacks
+- scope reuse
+- privilege escalation

+---

-## WSQK Guard (Single-Use Authority)
+## WSQK Guard — Single-Use Execution

-WSQK execution is protected by:
+WSQK execution is protected by a guard enforcing:

-- scope validation
+- session validity
-- session TTL
+- TTL enforcement
-- one-time nonce consumption (replay protection)
+- single-use nonce consumption (replay protection)

-Once a WSQK execution succeeds:
+Once execution succeeds:
 - the nonce is consumed
 - replay is impossible by construction

-This turns authority into **one-time permission**, not a reusable secret.
+Authority becomes **one-time permission**, not a reusable secret.

 ---

 ## Runtime Orchestrator

-The runtime orchestrator is the **enforcement layer**.
+The runtime orchestrator is the **enforcement spine**.

 It guarantees:
-- EQC is always evaluated first
+- EQC is evaluated first
+- Shield is enforced
-- WSQK cannot be reached without EQC approval
+- WSQK cannot be reached without approval
 - execution is blocked otherwise

-Even internal developers cannot “accidentally” bypass EQC or WSQK.
+This applies to:
+- external calls
+- internal calls
+- developer-written code paths

+Even trusted code **cannot bypass** these gates.

 ---